strangebuzz/phpquiz/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Add quiz menu entry
-* Add fixtures for the quiz mode
-* Add tests for the quiz mode
-* Add time to answer for each question + direct link with question
+* Add time to answer for each question + direct link with question in the result page

 @Quiz ideas